 Design members are created automatically if models are created using the Steel Composite Bridge Wizard.
-The design members for this bridge are present in the Composite Design Member folder in the treeview.
+Because this model was created in this way, the design members for the bridge are present in the Composite Design Member folder in the \checkmark treeview.

-Carrying out a full bridge design check for all bridge members at all locations in a model can be computationally and memory intensive, and is not required for training purposes.
+Carrying out a full bridge design check for all bridge members at all locations in a model can be computationally and memory intensive and is not required for training purposes.
 For this example, the design of a single bridge girder (Girder 2) will be considered at a number of selected locations to demonstrate the methodology.